wwadge/awair-bridge/README.md

 Then:

-a) Simplest is via docker: docker run -it -e awair_token=ey... -e pw.username=blah -e pw.password=bar docker.io/wwadge/awair-bridge
+a) Simplest is via docker: docker run -it -e awair_token=ey... -e pw_username=blah -e pw_password=bar docker.io/wwadge/awair-bridge

 the -e options are overrides to any property in the main config (src/main/resources/application.yml).
 For example to set awair.fetchrate you can set the environmental property -e awair_fetchrate=900